Set up Magento B2B

 Update composer to pull all B2B files into your branch.

 You may be prompted to enter your Magento Authentication keys (public and private).
-If copying and pasting your keys, make sure no additional spaces are included.
+If copying and pasting your keys, do not introduce additional spaces.
 Spaces could cause the following error:

 InvalidArgumentException - Could not find package magento/extension-b2b at any version for your minimum-stability (stable).
 Check the package spelling or your minimum-stability.